Thutmose II: Family

+Reign

 Dates and length of reign

-Manetho's Epitome has been a debated topic among Egyptologists with little consensus given the small number of surviving documents for his reign, but a 13-year reign is preferred by older scholars while newer scholars prefer a shorter 3-4 year reign for this king due to the minimal amount of scarabs and monuments attested under Thutmose II.
+The Epitome by Manetho refers to Thutmose II as "Chebron" and credits this ruler with a reign of 13 years.
+The Greek name may reflect a version of the prenomen, Aakheperenre.
+Egyptologists debate whether Thutmose II had a short or long reign.
+Some suggest a short reign of three years, based on his highest attested date is Year 1, II Akhet day 8 stele.
+There are only a small number of surviving documents, and a minimal amount of scarabs attested to this king.

 It is still possible to estimate when Thutmose II's reign would have begun by means of a heliacal rise of Sothis in Amenhotep I's reign, which would give him a reign from 1493 to 1479 BC, although uncertainty about how to interpret the rise also permits a date from 1513 to 1499 BC, and uncertainty about how long Thutmose I ruled could also potentially place his reign several years earlier still.
-Nonetheless, scholars generally assign him a reign from 1493 or 1492 to 1479.
+Nonetheless, scholars in the 20th century were assigning him a reign from 1493 or 1492 to 1479.

+Alternatively, Thutmose could have ruled around two or three years, from 1482 to 1480/1479 BC.